bigescalade/SanFranJS/README.md

 ## SanFranJS

-A map of filmin locations in San Francisco built with ReactJS.
+A map of filming locations in San Francisco built with ReactJS.
 Check it out at [https://sanfranjs.herokuapp.com/]

 ### Please note
 This project is no longer maintained